theBstar/theBstar.github.io/_posts/2020-07-12-Slowing-down-a-few-decisions-and-pacing-up-the-preparation.md

 {: .lead}
 <!–-break-–>

 Maybe I need to slow down and make a more robust plan for returning to Assam.
 I am pretty much with the idea of going back with a job, exploring and trying out things over there.
 The only thing that worries me is how that will go?
 Will I be more relaxed?
 Maybe or maybe not.
 But there is no harm to go with a job.
 But If I am not able to focus for a month or so, I have to say goodbye to the job.
 Let's see.
+I am yet to make this decision.
+I will come to a conclusion by this week.
 Considering the current situation I don't see it happening in July.
 I am planning to move by early Sept.
 But It also depends on the corona cases and the weather in Assam.

 <!–-break-–>